github-fun/commands/README.md

 Use `git status` to check the status of your file again.
 What is different?

 ### Step 2.3 Committing changes
-`git commit -am "added question.txt file"`
+`git commit -m "added question.txt file"`
-Tip: `-am ` allows you to specify a commit message.
+Tip: `-m ` allows you to specify a commit message.
 The commit message should be short and descriptive about the purpose of the commit or what you changed.

 ### Step 2.4 Storing changes remotely
 Use `git remote -v` to see which remote branches your branch is tracking.